CHI-CityTech/CHI-StudentResearch/Proposals_Spring_2025/Pintado-Kevin-Proposal.md

 ### Weeks 1–3: Research (15-20 Hours)
 - Investigate best practices for **GitHub Pages** and **OpenLab** migrations.
 - Research **responsive design, accessibility standards, and branding integration** techniques.
 - Explore **API options** for dynamic content synchronization across platforms.
+  - API's into and out of OpenLab/WordPress
+  - API's into and out of GItHub
+  - Research and identify most importantly OpenLab/WordPress API's, integrations, and other applications that makes these types of dynamic connections
 - **Deliverable:** Research summary and project roadmap.

 ### Weeks 4–6: Design (20-25 Hours)